 Poppy Seed Chicken Casserole is a delicious combination of shredded or chopped chicken combined with a creamy sauce, some poppy seeds, and topped with a crisp, buttery Ritz cracker topping!
-It’s a quick and easy chicken casserole recipe that you can put together any day of the week.
+It’s a quick and easy chicken dinner that you can put together any day of the week.

 Quick Note: This post contains affiliate links.
 Please read my disclosure statement for details.
 Thank you.

-Poppy seed chicken is a family friendly dinner meal.
+Poppy seed chicken is a family-friendly dinner meal.
+My children loved it and still do now that they’re grown.
 From start to finish, it’s ready in 30 minutes.
 It’s also a delicious meal to bake and take to someone in need of a meal such as the birth of a new baby, or that office get together where everyone brings a dish.